ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 showTableOfContents: true
 showHeadingAnchors: true
 showFullContent: false
-description: "An analysis of the current state of LLMs, and what Microsoft's plans with OpenAI's ChatGPT technology might mean for the technology's future."
+summary: "An analysis of the current state of LLMs, and what Microsoft's plans with OpenAI's ChatGPT technology might mean for the technology's future."
+tags: ["Deep Dives", "Artificial Intelligence"]
 ---

 Yesterday, [The Information reported](https://www.theinformation.com/articles/microsoft-and-openai-working-on-chatgpt-powered-bing-in-challenge-to-google) that Microsoft is planning to integrate ChatGPT, OpenAI’s breakthrough conversational AI, into Bing.